 O.J.
 Howard, TE, Alabama

-Howard totaled 17 receptions for 260 yards in 2014.
+In 2015, Howard has 30 catches for 335 yards.
+He totaled 17 receptions for 260 yards in 2014.
 The talented tight end was very under-utilized.
 As he proved at USC with Robert Woods and Marqise Lee, Lane Kiffin settles on one receiver and struggles to call plays for anyone else regardless of their talent or mismatch potential.
-Howard's production should go up in 2015 with Amari Cooper in the NFL.

 Howard (6-6, 237) flashed big-time potential in 2013.
 The freshman hauled in 14 passes for 269 yards (19.2 average) with two touchdowns.
-Howard is fast, has the frame to add size and is a dangerous receiving weapon.
-He was just scratching the surface of his potential in 2013 and could become a real mismatch advantage in the NFL.
+Howard is a fast and dangerous receiving weapon who has the frame to add size.
+He was just scratching the surface of his potential.
+Sources say Howard needs to improve his route-running and blocking.

 Evan Engram, TE, Ole Miss